rdfostrich/article-swj2020-cobra/content/solution.md

 In order to allow efficient cardinality estimate retrieval for deletions, the SPO deletion index contains additional metadata about the relative position of each triple inside the snapshot.
 To enable cardinality estimates for additions, we make use of a dedicated addition count index.
-For the sake of brevity, we omit further details about the components that can be found in the [OSTRICH article](cite:cites ostrich).
+For the sake of brevity, we omit further details about the components that can be found in the [OSTRICH article (section 5)](cite:cites ostrich).

 ### Ingestion Approach
 {:#solution-ingestion}